 How do they keep them conned?
 No one voiced the question.
 It's the standard American mindset.
 A rain of little ideas are constantly repeated.
-The downpour never stops.
+The download never stops. !0 - after work

 After the day's labor and their \$50 checks had been cashed and food purchased, Lefty and Cabeza returned to the camp by the Santa Cruz River.
 Dr. Economicus was still sitting with Carlos Marquez and talking about the conservative call for austerity.
 After greetings and some small talk, Carlos recounted some the conversation, including Poe's attempt to make a scapegoat for the latest budget crisis out of foreign aid.